 Every business, MSPs included, has just been trying to keep up.

-However, the biggest challenge for MSPs is that they never expected (nor were they ready) to take on their clients’ cyber security efforts.
-To many businesses, cyber security and IT are interchangeable, so MSP clients thought cyber security was within their provider’s wheelhouse.
-Almost overnight, MSPs were on the hook for finding and managing the tools needed to protect their clients against cyber attacks.
+However, the biggest challenge for many MSPs is that they never expected (nor were they ready) to take on their clients’ cybersecurity efforts.
+To many, cybersecurity and IT look interchangeable, so MSP clients thought cybersecurity was within their provider’s wheelhouse.
+Almost overnight, MSPs were on the hook for finding and managing the tools needed to protect their clients against cyberattacks.